 Our Mission

-We commit ourselves to deep and liberating solidarity relationships amongst Filipinos, Filipino-Americans, and people of different cultures, and among progressive organizations and people in the Philippines in their struggle for justice, peace, human rights, and integrity of creation.
+We commit ourselves to a deep and liberating solidarity relationship among Filipinos, Filipino-Americans, all Filipinos overseas, and people of different cultures, and among progressive organizations and people in the Philippines in their struggle for justice, peace, human rights, and integrity of creation; with special emphasis to be given to those who are poor, deprived, and oppressed.

 Our Vision

-We envision a people dynamically integrated in the US Church and society united with the people of the Philippines for the event of God's Reign.
+We envision a people dynamically integrated in the US Church and society united with the Filipino people in the Philippines and all Filipinos overseas for the event of God's Reign.

 Who We Are

-It is a venue for continuing dialogue of life that leads to a shared theological perspective, common decision, and coordinated courses of action as we accompany our "kababayan" (compatriots) in their struggle for their rights and welfare locally, nationally, and internationally.
+Provides a venue for continuing dialogue of life that leads to a shared sense of the common good and coordinated courses of action in the struggles for people’s rights and welfare locally, nationally, and internationally.

 Purpose